Berg0162/simcline/Wahoo Kickr/README.md

 # To see is to believe<br>
 I can understand and respect that you have some reserve: Is this really working in my situation?
 Better test if it is working, before buying all components and start building.
-In the Github repository (see above) you will find the appropriate test code named: <b>Test_Wahoo_Zwift_Bridge_v03</b>.
+In the Github repository (see above) you will find the appropriate test code named: <b>Test_Wahoo_Client_v03</b>, <b>Test_Wahoo_Server_v03</b> and <b>Test_Wahoo_Zwift_Bridge_v03</b>.
 It is coded with the only intention to check if the MITM solution is delivering in your specific situation.<br>

 <b>What it does in short:</b><br>
 <img src="https://github.com/Berg0162/simcline/blob/master/images/Wahoo_Feather_Zwift_BLE.png" align="left" width="1000" height="500" alt="Simcline in the Middle"><br>
 The <b>Test_Wahoo_Zwift_Bridge</b> code links a bike trainer (BLE Server Wahoo Kickr) and a PC/Laptop (BLE Client running Zwift) with the Feather nRF52840/832, like a bridge in between.
 The MITM bridge can pass on, control, filter and alter the interchanged trafic data!
 This test code is fully ignorant of the mechanical components that drive the Simcline.
 It simply estabishes a virtual BLE bridge and allows you to ride the bike on the Wahoo trainer and feel the resistance that comes with it, thanks to Zwift.
 The experience should not differ from a normal direct one-to-one connection, Zwift - Wahoo Kickr!<br>
 + The client-side scans and connects with the Wahoo relevant Cycling Power Service (<b>CPS</b>) plus the additional Wahoo proprietary CPS characteristic and collects cyling power data like Zwift would do!
+The code with the name: <b>Test_Wahoo_Client_v03</b> is doing just that one side of the "bridge"!
-+ The Server-side advertises and enables connection with Cycling apps like Zwift and collects relevant resistance data, it simulates as if an active Wahoo trainer is connected to Zwift or alike!<br clear="left">
++ The Server-side advertises and enables connection with Cycling apps like Zwift and collects relevant resistance data, it simulates as if an active Wahoo trainer is connected to Zwift or alike!
+The code with the name: <b>Test_Wahoo_Server_v03</b> is doing just the other side of the "bridge"!
++ The <b>Test_Wahoo_Zwift_Bridge_v03</b> code is connecting both sides at the same time: the full-blown bridge!<br clear="left">

 <b>How to make it work?</b><br>
 The requirements are simple: